 STEP 3: MAKE YOUR FIRST STITCH

 Begin your braid by crossing the right section over the middle section, followed by the left section over the right section, which is now really the middle section.
 Be sure to smooth each section as you go to prevent any lumps and bumps forming along the way.

 Continue this back and forth process all the way down to the ends of your hair.
 When there’s no more hair to add to your braid, you can simply weave a traditional three-strand braid.
-Once you reach the ends, fasten your braid with a miniature elastic.
+Once you reach the ends, fasten your braid with an elastic.

 When you have the directions in front of you, French braiding seems pretty simple, doesn’t it?
 Now all you have to do is practice, practice, practice and you’re sure to get the hang of it!